This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do PPC services include?

-- Treatment management helps ease your child's symptoms, such as pain.
+- Treatment management helps ease your child's symptoms, such as pain, nausea, and vomiting.
 This may be done using medicines or certain therapies.
 Your family will meet often with the team to understand your child's condition, monitor changes, and explore treatment options.
+Treatment management allows you and your family to ask questions.
+Your child's PPC team will answer any questions your family has.

-- Emotional and psychological support helps your child, family members, and others close to him cope with their feelings about his illness.
+- Emotional and psychological support helps your child, family members, and others close to him or her cope with their feelings.
 This support may help lessen fears about your child's condition.
 Your child and other family members may join support groups or meet others in similar situations.

 - Practical support helps your family manage changes affecting everyday life.
 Services can be arranged to address education, employment, and financial concerns.